SEATTLE -- The Oakland Athletics found some long-lost power on Saturday night and needed every bit of wattage to put an end to a five-game skid.

 But the A's were able to hold on, despite an eighth-inning scare that saw Seattle load the bases off reliever Ryan Cook.
 The right-hander ended up striking out Endy Chavez, who had come on as a pinch runner two innings earlier, to end the threat.
 Cook had three strikeouts in the eighth, his only inning of work.

-A's closer Grant Balfour had his own struggles in the bottom of the ninth but eventually stranded two runners while picking up his sixth save of the season.
-After giving up a walk and a Michael Saunders single, Balfour got Seager to ground out to second base for the final out.
+Closer Grant Balfour had his own struggles in the bottom of the ninth but eventually stranded two runners while picking up his sixth save of the season.
+After giving up a walk and a Michael Saunders single, Balfour got Kyle Seager to ground out to second base for the final out.

 Seattle (17-20) struck out 10 times but also drew six walks off Oakland pitchers.